 You can export data for most layers in a project, including reference data layers, the base canvas, scenarios, and analysis outputs.
 You can also export saved filtered layers.

-All spatial data exports from UrbanFootprint use the WGS84 projection, while the user interface and map exports use the Web Mercator projection.
+All spatial data exports from UrbanFootprint use the WGS84 geographic coordinate system, while the user interface and map exports use the Web Mercator projection.

 To export a layer: